KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Finding:**

-* Klee's C1, like her burst, has a (very) small aoe.
+* Klee's C1, like her Burst, has a (very) small aoe.
 * Klee's C1 has a 10% chance to spawn, increasing by 8% per failed attempt until it successfully procs.
 Expected number of attempts before a proc is ~3.92.
 * Klee's C1 has no ICD for its proc chance, and has 6 different triggers: N1, N2, N3, CA, pressing E, and pressing Q. Self explanatory, but perhaps the only unusual trigger is pressing Q.
 * When nearby 3+ enemies, Klee's C1 has a rare chance to "misfire" causing it to aim in a strange direction (almost always missing the target) or despawn before it even fires.
 It seems happens consecutively: once a trigger misfires, the next trigger is likely to despawn.
-* Klee's C1 appears to have a standard icd for its aura, and is shared with her burst.
+* Klee's C1 appears to have a standard icd for its aura, and is shared with her Burst.

 **Evidence:**
 Aoe - [Imgur](https://imgur.com/mfLfo5n)